-And that's pretty much all you're getting with this.
+And that's all you're getting.

 What I Like About AZ Millionaire Method

-4 Dirty AZ Millionaire Method Secrets Exposed!
+4 AZ Millionaire Method Red Flags Exposed!

 1. The ‘Training' Is A Total Joke

-Becoming a successful Amazon affiliate, a kindle publisher or owning and running a profitable WebStore takes a lot of skill and know-how – you'll find none of that here
+Becoming a successful Amazon affiliate, a kindle publisher or owning and running a profitable website takes a lot of know-how and you'll find none of that here.

-People in dire financial situations like these are the ones most likely to fall for fake-ass claims like “Easiest way to make $2,000 a day for just 10 minutes work.”
+People in dire financial situations like these are the ones most likely to fall for fake-ass claims like “The easiest way to make $2,000 a day for just 10 minutes work.”